Biden promised to turn the page on Trump. Now he's being replaced by him

 Biden will offer his own perspective on how he wishes to be remembered in the Oval Office on Wednesday evening, when he'll deliver a farewell address.
 But Trump’s impending return underscores the limits of Biden’s ability to reshape the country’s trajectory as his celebrated predecessors were able to do.
 With the end of his single term only days away, it’s unclear how Biden will reconcile his hopes for his presidency with the results.

+In an open letter to the American public ahead of the speech, Biden alluded to the fact that a central promise of his 2020 campaign remains unfulfilled.

+“I ran for president because I believed that the soul of America was at stake.
+The very nature of who we are was at stake,” Biden wrote, adding, “And, that’s still the case.”

 The country isn't waiting for his assessment.
-Only a quarter of Americans said Biden was a good or great president, according to the latest poll from The Associated Press-NORC Center for Public Affairs Research.
-That's lower than the views of the twice-impeached Trump when he left office soon after the Jan.
-6 attack on the U.S. Capitol and during the deadly depths of the coronavirus pandemic.
+Only a quarter of Americans said Biden, a Democrat, was a good or great president, according to the latest poll from The Associated Press-NORC Center for Public Affairs Research.
+That's lower than the views of the twice-impeached Trump, a Republican, when he left office soon after the Jan.
+6, 2021, attack on the U.S. Capitol and during the deadly depths of the coronavirus pandemic.

 Biden’s friends and supporters insist that views will shift over time.